-VECBOS $W^+$ jets calculation.
+The two control samples reject events with a fourth jet.
+These samples are designed to be dominated by background, and are a good testing ground for the VECBOS W+ jets calculation.
 There are less than 10 $t\bar{t}$ expected in each sample.
-The first control sample has a low requirement on the transverse energy of the jets, which further increases the proportion of $W^+$ jet back-ground relative to top events.
+The first control sample has a low requirement on the transverse energy of the jets, to further increase the proportion of W+ jet background relative to top events.
 The two signal samples require the presence of a fourth jet.
-The first signal sample is obtained with a low transverse-energy threshold on the jets (8 GeV); in the second signal sample, which is expected to be enriched in $t\bar{t}$ events, at least three of the four jets must have transverse energies greater than 15 GeV.
+The first signal sample is obtained with a low transverse energy threshold on the jets (8 GeV); in the second signal samples, which is expected to be enriched in $t\bar{t}$ events, at least three of the four jets must have transverse energies greater than 15 GeV.

-Comparisons between data and Monte Carlo simulations for the control samples and the signal samples are displayed in Figs. 87 and 88.
-The shape of the H distribution in the control samples agrees with the W+ jets VECBOS Monte Carlo, while the two signal samples are not consistent with W+ jets production alone.
-The differences between the high-threshold signal sample and the VECBOS Monte Carlo is too large to be explained entirely by a systematic error in the experimental energy scale.
+Data-Monte Carlo comparisons for the control samples and the signal samples are displayed in Fig. 87 and Fig. 88.
+The shape of the H distribution in the control samples agrees with the W+ jets VECBOS Monte Carlo, while the two signal samples are not consistent